Sermon: Peace with God Through Christ

 As I said earlier, according to the traditional view of verses 1-11, Paul seems to interpret his treatment of the firstfruits of justification to deal with the parallel between Adam and Christ and sanctification.
 Yet, interruptions are not what we have been led to expect in this letter by Paul.

 Up to this point in Paul's letter, we see a model of consistent and systematic organization.
 Right down the line, he does not jump around, he has an organized progression.
 The best reasons against the traditional view are from verses 1-11 themselves.
 Look at the first sentence.
 In the New International Version (NIV) there is a period in the middle of verse two separating the sentence, “And we rejoice in the hope of the glory of God” from the previous one.
-It is one of the few translations to do this.
-And, I believe, because it is not correct to do that.
+It is one of the few translations to do this and I believe it is not correct to do that.
 It is not extremely harmful to, but it takes away from the meaning.

 But in the Greek text, this is actually a continuation and a climax of the entire first sentence.
-In Greek, the passage says what the King James Version (KJV) allows it to say in Romans 5:1-2.
+In Greek, the passage says what the King James Version (KJV) allows it to say.
 The KJV says:

 Romans 5:1-2 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ, by whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.